 According to one study, half of the people who conduct a local search on their smartphone--and 34% of those who search on a computer or tablet--visit a store within a day (source).
 Then, product information in hand, they often head to brick-and-mortar stores.

-This means it’s a good idea to use location extensions in your search ads.
+This means it’s a good idea to use location assets in your search ads.
 You can also use location bid adjustments to fine-tune bids for specific areas, like cities or zip codes.
 And don’t forget to include easy-to-find directions, inventory, and pricing when people land on your site or app.

 Consumers also say they do searches throughout the product-buying process, from inspiration to research to purchase to post-purchase (source).
 This means advertisers have a variety of contact points where they could potentially influence potential customers.
 Look at each touchpoint to see if you can tailor the experience to your local market.